The topology of Calabi-Yau threefolds with Picard number three: The case of the elliptic curve having invariant

 \section{The case of the elliptic curve having invariant $k<-2$}

 Let us now consider the remaining possibility with smooth Hessian, namely $k<-2$; here the bounded component of the elliptic curve is tangent to the asymptotic line $x+y = k/(k-1)$ but in this case lies below the line.
-We illustrate this situation schematically by Figure 5, where again we show the affine branches of the Hessian together with the affine curve $C_1$.
-As usual, we assume that the hybrid component $P^\circ$ under consideration has projectivised boundary corresponding to $C_1 \cup C_2$, If the index at a point $E \not\in P^\circ$ in the open upper half-space is $(1,q)$ with $q\le 2$, we let $A=(a,b,1)$ denote the point in the affine plane $z=1$ determined by $E$.
-Let $Q$ denote a connected component of the subcone of $P^\circ$ given by $E\cdot D^2 >0$, by Lemma 3.3 of \cite{WilBd}, a convex subcone of $P^\circ$.
-We now list, as was done in Section 4 of \cite{WilPic3}, the points on $C_1$ and $C_2$ where the quadratic $G_A$ vanishes.
+We illustrate this situation schematically by Figure 6, where again we show the affine branches of the Hessian together with the affine branch $C_1$ of the cubic.
+As usual, we assume that the hybrid component $P^\circ$ under consideration has projectivised boundary corresponding to $C_1 \cup C_2$.
+If the index at a point $E$ in the open upper half-space is $(1,q)$ with $q\le 2$, we let $A=(a,b,1)$ denote the point in the affine plane $z=1$ determined by $E$.
+Let $Q$ denote a connected component of the subcone of $P^\circ$ given by $E\cdot D^2 >0$, by Proposition 3.4 of \cite{WilBd}, a convex subcone of $P^\circ$.
+We now list the points on $C_1$ and $C_2$ where the quadratic $G_A$ vanishes.